jeremy-eca/eca-design-tokens/README.md

 # ECA Design Tokens

-This repository contains the design tokens for the ECA Design System in the `tokens` folder.
+This repository contains the design tokens for the ECA Design System in the `tokens` folder

 The build script `scripts/build.js` converts the design tokens for use in different platforms using [Style Dictionary](https://amzn.github.io/style-dictionary)